 Lookout Boulevard Shelter in Surrey: Celebrating and Looking Beyond Today for Green, Sustainable ideas for our Future Needs

 When it comes to creating a culture of caring in Surrey, Lookout Emergency Aid Society is actively engaged in harm reduction.
 With Lookout's support, Amazing Tutors Children's Foundation was able to set up a community garden in their Boulevard Shelter's courtyard.
 The Amazing Tutors Children's Foundation's Eco-Friendly Woodworking Program continues to celebrate the people and projects that are making our community more environmentally sustainable.
 This project was a collaboration between the Amazing Tutors Children's Foundation and the Boulevard Shelter in Surrey.
-We extend our gratitude to the Village Surrey Transition Initiative and the Surrey Blue Dot Movement for inspiring all of us to initiate positive and productive actions towards clean air, water and land.
+We extend our gratitude to Canex Building Supplies, the Surrey Interfaith Council, Village Surrey Transition Initiative and the Surrey Blue Dot Movement for inspiring all of us to initiate positive and productive actions towards clean air, water and land.
 The purpose was to engage individuals, neighborhoods and organizations to take action and affirm our commitment to building sustainable communities.

 In celebrating the theme of environmental sustainability, Amazing Tutors Children's Foundation and the Boulevard Shelter initiated a shelter beautification project which focuses on economic sustainability and healing.
 Sustainable development is a unique pattern of growth in which resources use aims to meet human needs while preserving and protecting the environment so that these needs can be met not only in the present, but for generations to come.
 The Amazing Tutors Children's Foundation was blessed with the opportunity to help them develop a summer beautification and Eco-Friendly Woodworking Program which focuses on building skill, confidence and community while developing life skills and a greater connection with nature.
-We were fortunate to receive pallet and recycled wood from Home Depot, Fraser Valley Equipment Inc., Signarama, Bosa Properties, local neighbors and surrounding renovation and construction projects in Whalley and Newton.
+We were fortunate to receive pallet and recycled wood from Home Depot, Fraser Valley Equipment Inc., Signarama, Bosa Properties, local arborists, framers and neighbors and surrounding renovation and construction projects in Whalley and Newton.
 We provided all the power tools to build and stain West Coast rustic, outdoor furniture.
 Working together, we launched a ground breaking community healing garden and a unique "Do-it-together beautification and Eco-Friendly Woodworking Program" featuring recycled, reclaimed, repurposed, thrifted and upcycled supplies and items.
 We used various economic sustainable strategies for employing existing recycled resources optimally so that a responsible and beneficial balance can be achieved over the longer term.

 This program met regularly on Fridays to manage and share logistical tasks of coordinating the Eco-Friendly Woodworking Program, and to support each other socially and emotionally.
 We continue to acknowledge the importance of building relationships and developing a sense of connection, belonging, and a well-developed group support system.
 Like any successful relationship, a very effective group needs to be constantly nurtured and re-created.
 Our work has become generative, not extractive.
 Extractive community work is what happens when one project or group simply extracts resources and capacity from another group.
 Generative community work, however, is about "working together" in ways that generate more cooperation, energy, healing, interest and engagement.